Understanding, Managing and Protecting our Resources

 Acting as an effective advocate for our shareholders, BBNC remains engaged in the proposed Pebble mine project permitting process.
 It’s another way for us to live out our corporation’s mission and values—and continue to pursue responsible development opportunities for the land that nurtures us.

 The Native Allotment Act of 1906 authorized the federal government to patent to 160 acres of land to Alaska Natives who could prove occupancy or subsistence use of selected sites.
 The Bureau or Land Management (BLM) has approved some 1,933 Native Allotments (representing 145,678 acres) in the Bristol Bay region.
-Most are held in Indian land trusts, with the government holding legal title to the land and allottees receiving beneficial use of the land.
+Most are in a trust or restricted land ownership status, with the government holding legal title to the land and allottees receiving beneficial use of the land.
 Allottees also have the right to sell allotments, in whole or in part (parcels).

 BBNC seeks to enhance the value of its lands, which includes acquiring select Native Allotments for preservation, development or for augmenting adjacent land holdings.
 The BBNC Land Department continuously evaluates Native Allotments to assess their resource, economic development, subsistence, cultural and historical potential and to identify potential acquisitions.
 Let the BBNC Land Department know if you are interested in selling your Native Allotment.
 (907) 278-3602 or (800) 426-3602

 The Land Department has also prepared this Native Allotment Fact Sheet to learn more about managing your land, including ways you may be able to generate income from your allotment.

 Alaska Native Land Allotments for Veterans